-- 1. Select the entry in the table.
+- 1. Select the entry in the table. - 2.
+Click Delete .
+The entry is deleted, and the device is updated.

 Configuring LACP

 LAG ports can contain different media types if the ports are operating at the same speed.
 Aggregated links can be set up manually or automatically established by enabling LACP on the relevant links.
 Aggregate ports can be linked into link-aggregation port-groups.
 Each group is comprised of ports with the same speed.
 The LACP Port Settings Page contains fields for configuring LACP LAGs.